 Even picks that are normally healthy, such as some types of fish and a couple kinds of fresh vegetables, may not be the best choice when your nose is running or you can’t seem to stop coughing.
 If you really want to make sure you’re doing everything you can to get rid of your cold or flu, keep reading for a list of each meal, drink, and snack you should avoid.

 To get better fast, check out our list of 27 Doctors’ Own Cures for a Cold.

-You might want to rethink those post-work drinks if you’re feeling uner the weather.
+You might want to rethink those post-work drinks if you’re feeling under the weather.
 Alcohol can take a huge toll on your immune system.
-The National Institute on Alcohol Abuse and Alcoholism states that drinking too much during one single occasion can make you more susceptible to disease for up to 24 hours after imbibing.
+The National Institute on Alcohol Abuse and Alcoholism states that drinking too much on one single occasion can make you more susceptible to disease for up to 24 hours after imbibing.

 Another reason you should avoid drinking gin and other forms of alcohol?
 It will hinder your hydration efforts, according to Alyssa Rothschild, RDN, CDN.
 “Alcohol has a dehydrating effect, which is the exact opposite of what you want when you are sick,” she explains.
 “Extra fluids such as water and tea help replace fluids lost from a fever and help loosen mucus.”

 Curious what else you can expect to happen when you quit drinking?
 Take a glimpse at This is What Happens to Your Body When You Give Up Alcohol to learn more.